Drug information provided by: Micromedex

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as PR or QT prolongation.

 This medicine may increase blood sugar levels.
-Check with your doctor if you notice a change in the results of your blood or urine sugar tests.
+Diabetic patients should check with their doctor if they notice a change in blood or urine sugar tests.